-- I. Understand and know your responsibility to follow plans and instructions for care. - 2.
-You must try to follow healthy habits.
-Stay away from tobacco and eat a healthy diet. - 3.
-You must become involved in the decisions about your unborn child's care. - 4.
-If you have a disagreement with the health plan, you must try first to resolve it using the health plan's complaint process. - 5.
+- 1. You must try to follow healthy habits.
+Stay away from tobacco and eat a healthy diet. - 2.
+You must become involved in the decisions about your unborn child's care. - 3.
+If you have a disagreement with the health plan, you must try first to resolve it using the health plan's complaint process. - 4.
 You must learn about what your health plan does and does not cover.
-Read your CHIP Perinatal Program Handbook to understand how the rules work. - 6.
+Read your CHIP Perinatal Program Handbook to understand how the rules work. - 5.
 You must try to get to the doctor's office on time.
-If you cannot keep the appointment, be sure to call and cancel it. - 7.
-You must report misuse of CHIP Perinatal services by health care providers, other members, or health plans. - 8.
+If you cannot keep the appointment, be sure to call and cancel it. - 6.
+You must report misuse of CHIP Perinatal services by health care providers, other members, or health plans. - 7.
 You must talk to your provider about your medications that are prescribed.

 If you think you have been treated unfairly or discriminated against, call the U.S. Department of Health and Human Services (HHS) at 800-368-1019.
-You can also view information concerning the HHS Office of Civil Rights online at www.hhs.gov/ocr:
+You can also view information concerning the HHS Office of Civil Rights online at www.hhs.gov/ocr.